leoBergerot/esphome_alarm/README.md

 - Alarm logic embedded in ESP32
 - LCD 1602 I²C display (status messages, code entry)
 - Matrix keypad (arming/disarming via physical code)
+- Automatic screen wake-up on keypress
+- Code validation and mode switching via keypad
+- Scrollable text on the LCD when the message is too long
+- When arming, if any windows are open, a warning is shown on the LCD screen (push notifications also sent if Home Assistant is available)

 ## Usage